Skip to main content

 • optimization

-20 mentions Positive Neutral Negative
+13 mentions Positive Neutral Negative

-• “Everything else is pretty solid - the tried and true city building elements like placement optimization, rerolling maps to get the best start, and discovering new ways to play are good fun, despite only one game mode currently.”
+• “Everything else is pretty solid - the tried and true city building elements like placement optimization, rerolling maps to get the best start, and discovering new ways to play are good fun, despite only 1 game mode currently.”

-• “The sore point, unfortunately, as befits games of the time and strategy, is the optimization.
-Most of the gameplay runs around 30fps on the lowest settings.”
+• “The sore point, unfortunately, as befits games of the time and strategy, is the optimization; most of the gameplay runs around 30fps on the lowest settings.”

 • stability

-12 mentions Positive Neutral Negative
+10 mentions Positive Neutral Negative

 • “I have had zero issues so far and the game looks good and runs great.”